NERC-CEH/datalab/architecture/add/03-architecture-functional.md

 for the datalabs system to have to generate them and allowing it simply to verify the signature against the public JWKS certificate.
-* Direct API access token management - The authorisation service retrieves information about usersnfrom the Auth0 API.
+* Direct API access token management - The authorisation service retrieves information about users from the Auth0 API.
 See -
 [Auth0 Management API](https://auth0.com/docs/api/management/v2).
 * User profile information - User profile information can be managed for users provisioned in Auth0.
 For users provisioned in other systems only the `app_metadata` can